Vishnu1426/pes_pipeconv/README.md

 /home/vishnu/OpenLane/openlane/pes_ram_design/runs/run_4_inter/logs/synthesis
 ```

-+ As it can be seen from the sta log, slack is positive and therefore there are not timing violations
++ As it can be seen from the sta log, slack is positive and therefore there are no timing violations.
 ![Screenshot from 2023-11-04 22-48-31](https://github.com/Vishnu1426/pes_ram_design/assets/79538653/5c2da2f6-431d-4458-bc71-df23089f2c47)

 </blockhead>